Lakes

 What is a Lake?

-lake-surrounded-by-treesA lake is stored water on the surface of the earth whose boundaries are limited and are not connected to oceans.
+lake-surrounded-by-treesA lake is stored water on the surface of the earth whose boundaries are limited and are not connected to Oceans.
 Lakes are also called close bodies of water, unlike oceans which are open bodies of water.

 Lakes and ponds are sometimes considered as same things, but actually, they are different.
 Lakes are shallower and larger than ponds, but there is no scientific definition to make difference between them.
 Lakes are the still bodies of water on the land; they don’t flow like streams or rivers.
 But streams or rivers may meet the lakes for feeding or draining them.